 Part 5: Georgia National Register Review Board

-Staff write summaries of each proposed nomination.
+HPD National Register staff compile summaries of each proposed nomination for distribution as part of the formal notification (see below).
 The summary is a one-page synopsis based on the research and documentation submitted to our office in the individual resource or historic district packets.
 The summary includes a description and location of the property as well as the applicable National Register Criteria and a summary of the significance of the property.
 A map indicating the National Register boundary is also included.
-It is important to keep in mind that the summary is just that—a brief summary of the important facts and attributes of a proposed nomination taken from a much larger compilation of research.

 For districts with less than 50 property owners, a notification packet is sent to each property owner listed in official property tax records.
 For districts with more than 50 property owners, a legal advertisement is placed by HPD in the local legal organ (newspaper) 30 to 75 days prior to the review board meeting.

 The notification process provides the opportunity for private property owner(s) to concur with or object to the listing.
 If a property owner wishes to object to the listing, the property owner must send a notarized letter to HPD that certifies:

 - They are the sole or partial owner of private property and